explodinggiraffes/keyframe-server-python/README.md

 ## Running

+Notes:
+- ffmpeg needs to be installed and in your PATH
-Note: Only tested on my Windows 10 development machine.
+- Video Keyframe Server has only tested on my Windows 10 development machine

 `cd /parent/directory/to/VideoKeyframeServer`

-Activate the Python virtual environment:
+Activate the Python virtual environment: <br>
-Windows:
+Windows: <br>
-`VideoKeyframeServer\Scripts\activate.bat`
+`VideoKeyframeServer\Scripts\activate.bat` <br>
-macOS and Linux:
+macOS and Linux: <br>
-`source VideoKeyframeServer/bin/activate`
+`source VideoKeyframeServer/bin/activate` <br>

-Run the Django development server:
+Run the Django development server: <br>
 `python manage.py runserver`

 ## Endpoints